 - Go to settings >> users and then switch to the owner.

-- Now you don’t have to worry about FRP because now you can easily factory reset your device from the settings.
+- Now you don’t have to worry about FRP bypass because now you can easily factory reset your device from the settings.

 The basic requirement for FRP to work is that your phone must have a Google account and security option enabled.
-Since no such requirements is fulfilled while factory resetting the device on the second attempt, FRP will be bypassed.
+Since no such requirements are fulfilled while factory resetting the device on the second attempt, FRP will be bypassed.